EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 ```

 ## Generalized Linear Modelling
+An important component of analysing mutagencity data is
+how mutation frequency changes based on experimental variables.

-The 'model_mf' function will fit a generalized linear model to analyse the effect(s) of given factor(s)
+The 'model_mf' function will fit a generalized linear model to
-on mutation frequency and perform specified pairwise comparisons.
-Mutation data should first
+analyse the effect(s) of given factor(s) on mutation frequency
+and perform specified pairwise comparisons between levels of your
-be summarised by sample using the calculate_mut_freq function.
+factors.
+Mutation data should first be summarised by sample using
+the calculate_mut_freq function.
 The mf_data should be output as
 a summary table.
-Be sure to retain the columns for experimental variables of interest using the
+Be sure to retain the columns for experimental
-'retain_metadata_cols' parameter.
+variables of interest using the 'retain_metadata_cols' parameter.

 Users may specify factors and covariates for their model using the
 'fixed_effects' and 'random_effects' parameters respectively.
 If more